Stamford, CT Anesthesia Injury Attorney

 Contact Berkowitz Hanna to Discuss Your Anesthesia Injury Case

 Anesthesia injury litigation can be highly complex.
 It involves a technical medical field, and myriad factors may have played a role in the mistake and subsequent injury.
 There could be many possible defendants, including the anesthesiologist, surgeon, surgical team, hospital, manufacturer of the anesthesia, and manufacturer(s) of the equipment used to administer the anesthesia and monitor the patient.

-If you or a loved one has experienced problems as a result of improperly administered anesthesia, the lawyers at Berkowitz Hanna are ready to help you recover the damages you deserve.
+If you or a loved one has experienced problems as a result of improperly administered anesthesia, the malpractice lawyers in CT at Berkowitz Hanna are ready to help you recover the damages you deserve.

 Other Practice Areas We Handle

 Our committed malpractice legal team has extensive experience to represent clients on any type of malpractice claim, including: